 Liver function (transaminases, bilirubin, alkaline phosphatase) should be monitored regularly in patients receiving Glivec.

 In patients with impaired renal function, imatinib plasma exposure seems to be higher than that in patients with normal renal function, probably due to an elevated plasma level of alpha-acid glycoprotein (AGP), an imatinib-binding protein, in these patients.
 Patients with renal impairment should be given the minimum starting dose.
 Patients with severe renal impairment should be treated with caution.
 The dose can be reduced if not tolerated (see dose adjustments section, section 4.2 in EU SmPC and 5.2 in EU SmPC).

 There have been case reports of growth retardation occurring in children and pre-adolescents receiving imatinib.
-The long-term effects of prolonged treatment with imatinib on growth are unknown.
-Therefore, close monitoring of growth in children under imatinib treatment is recommended (see section 4.8 in the EU SmPC).
+In an observational study in the CML paediatric population, a statistically significant decrease (but of uncertain clinical relevance) in median height standard deviation scores after 12 and 24 months of treatment was reported in two small subsets irrespective of pubertal status or gender.
+Close monitoring of growth in children under imatinib treatment is recommended (see section 4.8 in the EU SmPC).